devnull-cz/c-prog-lang/modules/expressions-intro.md

 combination of symbols that is well-formed according to rules that depend on the context."

-In C, expressions are, amongst others, variables, constants, strings, and expressions in parentheses.
-Also arithmetic expressions, relational expressions, function calls, `sizeof`, assignments, and ternary expressions.
+In C, expressions are, amongst others:

+- variables
+- constants
+- strings
+- expressions in parentheses
+- arithmetic expressions
+- relational expressions
+- function calls
+- `sizeof`
+- assignments
+- ternary expressions

 http://en.cppreference.com/w/c/language/expressions